April 26 – 27, 2019

 Kim Gervase, firstname.lastname@example.org

-Home Base List *subject to change until April 15.
+Home Base List *see team list spreadsheets above.
 Please let us know if you do not plan to use your space or need to be with a certain school.

 The State tournament page will be your best source for updated information:

 These are the things that you need to do before states.